 One ATP system runs on one CPU at a time.
-Systems can use all the cores on the CPU, which is advantageous in divisions where a wall clock time limit is used.
-One ATP system ran on one CPU at a time.
 (Each StarExec computer has two sockets, i.e., two CPUs, and 256 GiB memory.
 StarExec uses Linux's sched\setaffinity to restrict each system run to a single CPU, and setrlimit to limit memory use to 128 GiB.)
-Systems can use all the cores on the CPU, which is advantageous in divisions where a wall clock time limit is used.
+Systems can use all the cores on the CPU, which can be advantageous in divisions where a wall clock time limit is used.
+StarExec copies the systems and problems to the compute nodes before starting execution, so that there are no network delays.
 The StarExec computers used for CASC are the same as are publicly available to the TPTP community, which allows system developers to test and tune their systems in exactly the same environment as is used for the competition.

 Demonstration division systems can run on the competition computers, or the computers can be supplied by the entrant.
-The CASC-29 demonstration division systems all used the competition computers.
+The CASC-J12 demonstration division systems all used the competition computers.